mbrandonw/mbrandonw.github.io/_posts/2017-06-22-type-safe-html-in-swift.md

 }
 ```

 In fact, everything Swift has to offer us can be freely used to build HTML.
-For example, here we can use `Array`’s `map` to build an HTML list:
+We can use `map` to build an HTML list from an array of strings:

 ```swift
 let items: [String] = ["Foo", "Bar", "Baz"]